Hello LRAA Members

 Update on collection actions

-Those members that are not current on their accounts will find a notice in this billing packet warning that as per the bylaws we will move promptly at the first of April to Lien properties of accounts with a balance over $1,000 or with any debt over 3-years old.
+Now the fiscal policies will begin to take routine effect.
+Per the bylaws we will move promptly at the first of April to Lien properties of accounts with a balance over $1,000 or with any debt over 3-years old.
 All attorney and processing fees for application and removal of liens will be the responsibility of the member per Washington State law.
 It costs about $275 to apply and remove a lien.
+In addition the board will recommend a modification to the bylaws directing the treasurer to immediately lien any property with any delinquent balance if the board learns that the property is for sale.
+These practices will serve to limit debts and hopefully avoid the business of foreclosure.

 May meeting reminder and info on how to participate